Israel strike in Gaza destroys building with AP, other media

 Since Monday night, Hamas has fired hundreds of rockets into Israel, which has pounded the Gaza Strip with strikes.
 In Gaza, at least 139 people have been killed, including 39 children and 22 women; in Israel, eight people have been killed, including the death Saturday of a man killed by a rocket that hit in Ramat Gan, a suburb of Tel Aviv.

-The strike on the building housing media offices came in the afternoon, after the building's owner received a call from the Israeli military warning that it would be hit.
-AP's staff and others in the building evacuated immediately.
+The strike on the building housing media offices came in the afternoon, after the owner received a call from the Israeli military warning that the building would be hit.
+AP's staff and others in the building evacuated immediately, and were reported safe.

 Al-Jazeera, the news network funded by Qatar’s government, broadcast the airstrikes live as the building collapsed.

-“This channel will not be silence.
-Al-Jazeera will not be silenced,” an on-air anchorwoman said, her voice thick with emotion.
+“This channel will not be silenced.
+Al-Jazeera will not be silenced,” an on-air anchorwoman from Al-Jazeera English said, her voice thick with emotion.
 “We can guarantee you that right now.”

 Mohammed Hadidi told reporters his wife and five children had gone to celebrate the Eid al-Fitr holiday with relatives.
 She and three of the children, aged 6 to 14, were killed, while an 11-year-old is missing.
 Only his 5-month-old son Omar is known to have survived.